Learning to Remember, Learn, and Forget in Attention-Based Models: Background and Methods

 \subsection{Bayesian Inference at Test-Time as a General Framework of Gated Models}

 Here, we revisit prior gated models in the light of the Bayesian view of ICL.

-A major challenge in minimizing $\mathcal{F}_{t,i}$ is calculating the inverse of the matrix $\bm{\Sigma}_{t-1,i}^{-1} \in \mathbb{R}^{d_k \times d_k}$. \citeauthor{Oswald_etal23_uncomesa} use the Sherman-Morrison formula to iteratively compute it, but this approach doesn't scale well.
-Another approach used in Mesanet is to use conjugate gradients \cite{von2025mesanet}.
+A major challenge in minimizing $\mathcal{F}_{t,i}$ is calculating the inverse of the matrix $\bm{\Sigma}_{t-1,i}^{-1} \in \mathbb{R}^{d_k \times d_k}$. \citeauthor{von2309uncovering} use the Sherman-Morrison formula to iteratively compute it, but this approach doesn't scale well.
+Another approach used in Mesanet is to use conjugate gradients \cite{von2025Mesanet}.
 However, both methods require $\beta_t \in \mathbb{R}$ (a scalar) constant for all $i$ for tractability, since a vector $\bm{\beta}_t$ would require the inversion for every row of the state matrix.
-While using a scalar $\beta_t$ simplifies inversion, it forces the stability term in Eq.~\ref{eq:free_energy_three_terms} to be the same for every $i$, preventing per-parameter plasticity. \\ Longhorn, Deltanets and Palimpsa use at least one approximation for tractability.
+While using a scalar $\beta_t$ simplifies inversion, it forces the stability term in Eq.~\ref{eq:free_energy_three_terms} to be the same for every $i$, preventing per-parameter plasticity.

+Longhorn, Deltanets and Palimpsa use at least one approximation for tractability.
 A common simplification is to assume the matrix $\bm{\Sigma}_{t-1,i}^{-1}$ is diagonal (meaning it only has values on its main diagonal).
 Both Longhorn and Palimpsa leverage this diagonal simplification to support a vector-valued $\bm{\beta}_t$.
 In contrast, Deltanets solve their objective by assuming the loss is linear around the current states.
 In Palimpsa, we designate this diagonal $\bm{I}_{t-1,i} \in \mathbb{R}^{d_k}$ as the ``importance'' of a given synapse because its inverse provides its optimal learning rate.
 Tab.~\ref{tab:detailed_comparison} summarizes the resulting update rules derived from these specific architecture choices and posterior approximations.
-For all gated models but Palimpsa and MesaNet in Tab.~\ref{tab:detailed_comparison}, the importance is fixed, so $\bm{I}_{t-1,i} = \vec{1}$.
-In other words, their stability term is constant, meaning they have no metaplasticity.\\ This analysis also reveals that Mamba2 is a special case of Palimpsa.
+For all gated models but Palimpsa and Mesanet in Tab.~\ref{tab:detailed_comparison}, the importance is fixed, so $\bm{I}_{t-1,i} = \vec{1}$.
+In other words, their stability term is constant, meaning they have no metaplasticity.

+This analysis also reveals that Mamba2 is a special case of Palimpsa.
 In the Palimpsa update (Eq.~\ref{eq:bma_update}), when the forgetting rate is high, the posterior uncertainty remains close to the initial prior, and $\bm{I}_t \cong \bm{I}_{prior}$ is constant.
 The update rule then simplifies to: